-'Child Arrangements Order' A Child Arrangements Order is an order under the terms of the Children Act 1989 s.8 settling the arrangements to be made as to the person with whom the

-'Education, Health and Care Plan' A plan made by the local authority under S.37 of the Children and Families Act 2014, specifying the educational provision required for a child.

-'Parent' is defined as the person or persons who have legal responsibility for the child.

-'Sibling' means brother or sister, to include adopted brothers and sisters, half brothers and sisters or step brothers and sisters.
-A sibling relationship does not apply when the older child (ren) will leave before the younger one starts.

-'Home address' is defined as the address at which the child resides for 50% or more of the school week.
+- 'Child Arrangements Order' A Child Arrangements Order is an order under the terms of the Children Act 1989 s.8 settling the arrangements to be made as to the person with whom the child is to live.
+Children 'looked after', immediately before the order is made, qualify in this category. - 'Education, Health and Care Plan' A plan made by the local authority under S.37 of the Children and Families Act 2014, specifying the educational provision required for a child. - 'Parent' is defined as the person or persons who have legal responsibility for the child. - 'Sibling' means brother or sister, to include adopted brothers and sisters, half brothers and sisters or step brothers and sisters.
+A sibling relationship does not apply when the older child (ren) will leave before the younger one starts. - 'Resident' A child is deemed to be resident at a particular address when he/she resides there for more than 50% of the school week.

+'Catechumen' means a member of the catechumenate of a Catholic Church.
+This will normally be evidenced by a Certificate of Reception into the Order of Catechumens for a child aged 7 or over.

+'Eastern Christian Church' includes Orthodox Churches, and is normally evidenced by a Certificate of Baptism or Reception from the authorities of that Church.